-The submerged areas or continually dripping flush tank cause a yellow, green or black color fungal growth on the surfaces of the toilet bowl.
+The submerged areas or continually dripping flush tank cause a yellow, green, or black color fungal growth on the surfaces of the toilet bowl.
 This is also prominently seen on toilets which are not used for prolonging gaps.
-Once the fungal growth happens, even after cleaning the bowl once it is rapid to reappear within 24 hours.
+Once the fungal growth happens, even after cleaning the bowl once it rapidly reappears within 24 hours.
 Now for toilet bowls, Restroom CARE (Toilet) cleaner is effective as it is mildly acidic and cleans the ceramic surface instantaneously.
 But the hack is as follows.

 So, that’s my hack for dealing with fungal growth at home.
 What’s yours?